MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/avgif-aggfunction.md

 **Arguments**

 * *Expr*: Expression that will be used for aggregation calculation.
+Records with `null` values are ignored and not included in the calculation.
 * *Predicate*:  predicate that if true, the *Expr* calculated value will be added to the average.

 **Returns**